pablolovera/laravel-docs/collections.md

 <a name="method-where"></a>
 #### `where()` {#collection-method}

-O método `where` filtra a coleção por um valor passado:
+The `where` method filters the collection by a given key / value pair:

     $collection = collect([
         ['product' => 'Desk', 'price' => 200],